Making the most of your make-up

 When is the last time that you sat down and went through the contents of your make-up bag?
 It’s probably filled with once must-have shades of lipstick, eyeshadow and eyeliner, that were barley used before being consigned to a cosmetic graveyard with so many other creams, mascaras and foundations.

 And although you think that probably one day you will use that shade again, it’s worth bearing in mind that make-up not only goes out of style, it also goes out of date, so do check the labels.

 If you use natural products, or anything formulated without preservatives, double check the use-by dates as they tend to have a shorter lifespan.
-I’d suggest you make a note on the bottles of the date you opened them, or pop a note into your diary to remind you to replace your products, because it’s really easy to forget exactly how long you’ve had an eyeliner or facial oil for.
+Try and make a note on the bottles of the date you opened them, or list them in your diary to remind you to replace your products, because it’s easy to forget exactly how long you’ve had an eyeliner or facial oil.

 Although powder cosmetics have a longer lifespan than their cream-based equivalents, the moisture and oil from your skin are transferred to the formulas, even if you do use a clean brush or sponge, so keep an eye on how long they’ve been in your make-up bag.

-Make-up brushes/applicators: clean at least once per week
+Make-up brushes/applicators - clean at least once per week

 Clean your brushes, it keeps them fresh and free of bacteria making them last longer.
 Try a gentle soap or baby shampoo and rinse, then lay the brushes flat and allow them to dry.
 There's also this super brush cleanser balm from Japonesque - it feels like a wax but isn't oily, and is made with goat's milk which is great for sensitive skin.
 Just add a little water to make a foam and swirl your brushes inside.
 We have spray-on brush cleansers too.